samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ***Goals of Chromatic Dragons.*** Fortify their lairs to safeguard their treasure hoards; strike out across Eastern Oerik, raiding poorly defended settlements and stealing cattle; demand tribute in the form of food or treasure; and destroy territorial rivals (draconic or otherwise).

 ***A Chromatic Dragon Arc.*** The conflict between adventurers and chromatic dragons might follow this broad outline:
 - **Levels 1–4.** Consider introducing this conflict as the adventurers reach level 3 or 4, with the adventurers confronting an aggressive chromatic dragon wyrmling.
-(You can use the adventure “[The Winged God](/sources/dnd/dmg-2024/creating-adventures#TheWingedGod)” from [chapter 4](/sources/dnd/dmg-2024/creating-adventures).)
+(You can use the adventure "[The Winged God](/sources/dnd/dmg-2024/creating-adventures#TheWingedGod)" from [chapter 4](/sources/dnd/dmg-2024/creating-adventures).)
 - **Levels 5–10.** The adventurers might face a handful of ambitious young chromatic dragons, without hinting at a more significant conflict.
 - **Levels 11–16.** It eventually becomes clear that the behavior of the adult dragons the characters face isn’t normal.
 The characters might get involved in one dragon’s schemes to undermine or overthrow another, or the characters might hear whispers of the dragons’ dream of liberating Tiamat.
 - **Levels 17–20.** The conflict reaches its worldshattering conclusion, with ancient dragons threatening nations and clashing with each other in devastating battles.
-The campaign might end with Tiamat herself appearing in the Flanaess—perhaps emerging from the Riftcanyon (see “[Mysteries of Greyhawk](#MysteriesofGreyhawk)” in this chapter) or from the depths of the Nyr Dyv.
+The campaign might end with Tiamat herself appearing in the Flanaess—perhaps emerging from the Riftcanyon (see "[Mysteries of Greyhawk](#MysteriesofGreyhawk)" in this chapter) or from the depths of the Nyr Dyv.

 #### Elemental Evil

-“Elemental Evil” is the name given to a host of destructive, extraplanar entities—demon lords, evil elemental princes, and elder gods—who ravaged the world of Oerth long ago.
+"Elemental Evil" is the name given to a host of destructive, extraplanar entities—demon lords, evil elemental princes, and elder gods—who ravaged the world of Oerth long ago.
 Many of these entities are now trapped in dungeons, with cults and monsters seeking to free and serve them.
 Adventurers are the only ones equipped to keep these malign entities from escaping their subterranean prisons.

 ***Goals of Elemental Evil.*** Search for a demon lord, an elemental prince, or an elder god trapped in a dungeon; build a stronghold above or near the dungeon; drive other inhabitants out of the region; and use a special magic item or ritual to free whatever is trapped in the dungeon.